joshmarinacci/ElectronIDE/README.md

 New web based Arduino IDE, not affiliated with the official Arduino projects.

 Very early stages.
-Just compilation and basic editing works right now, plus some library stuff You must be comfortable with the command line right now.
+Just compilation and basic editing works right now, plus some library stuff.
+You must be comfortable with the command line right now.
 All paths are currently hard coded for Mac.

 To try it out do:

 * have NodeJS and NPM installed
-* have the regular Arduino IDE installed
+* have the regular Arduino IDE installed (not true for Linux)
 * check out the code: `git clone https://github.com/joshmarinacci/ElectronIDE`
 * install all deps with `cd ElectronIDE; npm install`
-* modify `settings.js` to fit your environment
+* optionally modify `settings.js` to fit your environment
 * run `node electron`
 * open your browser to `http://localhost:54329/`

 *A note on Linux*

 In theory Electron should *just work* on Linux since it's just javascript underneath.
-However, some users have reported that some Linux distros have an existing program called `node` that is actually an ancient packet radio program.
+However, some users have reported that some Linux distros (certainly Debian-based) have an existing program called `node` that is actually an ancient packet radio program.
 Try running `node --version` to make sure you really have NodeJS 10.x and not that other program.
 Uninstall it if you do.
 NodeJS might also be run as `nodejs` instead of `node`.
 On Ubuntu 14.04